PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the later contiguous mixed-attention/NDHWC-gate/cost-volume-scatter
-   triple as the next small reuse candidate.
-Confirm both surrounding legacy boundaries before sharing state; leave the other isolated calls unchanged.
+2. Audit the remaining post-lowering runner calls for another adjacent pair or cluster.
+Treat every legacy helper between registered runners as a hard boundary, even when the surrounding runner families are related.
-3. Add a focused production-boundary characterization for that triple and preserve exact diagnostics and rule order.
+3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
 5. Run only the focused synthetic/ownership/static checks unless the user asks